odoo/documentation/crm/leads/generate/emails.rst

 How to generate leads from incoming emails?
 ===========================================

-There are several ways for your company to :doc:`generate leads with Odoo CRM <manual>`.
+There are several ways for your company to :doc:`generate leads with Twenty20 CRM <manual>`.
 One of them is using your company's generic email address as a trigger to create a new lead in the system.
-In Odoo, each one of your sales teams is linked to its own email address from which prospects can reach them.
+In Twenty20, each one of your sales teams is linked to its own email address from which prospects can reach them.
 For example, if the personal email address of your Direct team is **direct@mycompany.example.com**, every email sent will automatically create a new